GLIMS-RGI/rgi_user_guide/docs/regions/rgi19.md

 **Attributes**

 RGI 6.0 included for each glacier a label for the terminus type attribute (`term_type`).
-However, in RGI 7.0 all glaciers received the label `Not assigned`, despite the prevalence of marine or shelf-terminating glaciers in this region.
+However, in RGI 7.0 all glaciers received the label `Not assigned`, despite the prevalence of marine and shelf-terminating glaciers in this region.
 Updating this attribute is planned for the next version of the RGI.

 ## Additional information